The Family (club): The Family Club

 The Family Club was formed in 1901 after Ambrose Bierce wrote a poem that seemed to predict President William McKinley's death by an assassin's bullet.
 The Hearst chain of newspapers including the "San Francisco Examiner" and others owned by William Randolph Hearst published the poem, and some of the Bohemian Club members took offense.
 When McKinley was assassinated shortly thereafter, opponents of Hearst created a fervor over the poem's publication and banned Hearst newspapers from the premises.
-A group of 14 reporters, editors, and other Hearst newsmen, in the spirit of true Bohemians and asserting freedom of the press, resigned in protest to the censorship, formed their own club, and called it "The Family".
+A group of 14 reporters, editors, and other Hearst newsmen, in the spirit of true Bohemians and asserting freedom of the press, resigned in protest to the censorship, formed their own club, and called it The Family.

-Early public activities by the club included the sponsoring of a horse race called the "Family Club Handicap" held in Oakland in 1904.
-A racehorse named "Fossil" took first place, receiving a silver cup from the Family as well as US$1,000 from the California Jockey Club.
+Early public activities by the club included the sponsoring of a horse race called the Family Club Handicap held in Oakland in 1904.
+A racehorse named Fossil took first place, receiving a silver cup from the Family as well as US$1,000 from the California Jockey Club.

 The Family clubhouse was originally located at 228 Post Street, but the building was lost two days after the 1906 San Francisco earthquake in the subsequent calamitous fire, though not before serving as a temporary rest station and meal place for earthquake victims such as the bereft Conreid Metropolitan Opera Company.
 The club rebuilt at the corner of Powell and Bush Streets, and still conducts meetings at this site two blocks from the peak of Nob Hill.

-The Family's clubhouse has served as a venue for musical events such as an annual benefit for San Francisco Sinfonietta as well as black-tie dinner lectures by various experts and personages such as Stanlee Gatti speaking to benefit horticultural programs and Charles M. Schulz appearing to promote the Cartoon Art Museum.
+The Family's clubhouse has been a venue for musical events, such as an annual benefit for San Francisco Sinfonietta, and for black-tie dinner lectures by various experts and personages, such as Stanlee Gatti speaking to benefit horticultural programs, and Charles M. Schulz appearing to promote the Cartoon Art Museum.